 Margaret McDonald, director of interiors for HOK’s St. Louis practice, talks to RE Journals about Cortex Innovation Community, a 200-acre research and business district that is adding a Microsoft Technology Center (MTC) in a new building designed by HOK.

-From RE Journals:
+Excerpted from RE Journals:

 The Microsoft Technology Center will support a booming tech scene with project strategy, business solutions, resources for cloud, mobile and social help, and optimization of their technologies.
 Beyond business, Microsoft will offer software grants and educational programs for students, nonprofits and the community.